-- The above stated information is to be provided via the eDART Network Model tool.
+- near real-time automatic evaluations of connectivity6.
+TO staff shall also denote available telemetry for the elements to be modeled. - The above stated information is to be provided via the eDART Network Model tool.
 TOs are responsible for identifying future BES facility additions/deletions as part of the RTEP and EMS Model quarterly update processes. - Representatives for each TO shall provide justification and analysis of all requested sub-transmission facilities and coordinate modifications of BES with PJM MMD staff.